genestack/user-tutorials/source/guide/pipelines.rst

 Overrepresented sequences should only worry you if you think they are present due to technical biases.

-*Improving data quality*

-Procedures and caveats for improving data quality are the same as for sequence duplication level.
+*Improving data quality*: procedures and caveats for improving data quality are the same as for sequence duplication level.

 Multiple QC Report
 ^^^^^^^^^^^^^^^^^^